neondatabase/website/content/docs/guides/branching-intro.md

 <a href="https://neon.tech/blog/database-branching-for-postgres-with-neon" description="Read about full-stack preview deployments using the Neon Vercel Integration" icon="split-branch">Preview deployments with Vercel</a>

-<a href="https://neon.tech/blog/branching-with-preview-environments" description="Create a database for every preview environment with Neon, GitHub Actions, and Vercel" icon="split-branch">A database for every preview</a>
+<a href="https://neon.tech/blog/branching-with-preview-environments" description="Create a database for every preview environment with GitHub Actions, and Vercel" icon="split-branch">A database for every preview</a>

 </DetailIconCards>